Felix45/jobs-listing/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project...
+> If you like this project please give it a star, I'll highly appreciate

 <p align="right">(<a href="#readme-top">back to top</a>)</p>